Make Every Bite Count

 Keto?
 Paleo?
 Atkins?
 Alkaline?
 Raw?
 The Whole30?

-For Big Y's Living Well Eating Smart Wellness Team of registered dietitians, the answer is easy (and none of the above).
+For the be well™ with Big Y® team of registered dietitians, the answer is easy (and none of the above).
 We know the importance of eating a variety of foods with the flexibility to tailor your preferences around your taste buds, cultural influences and budget.
 That is why our team continues to base our recommendations on the USDA Dietary Guidelines for Americans.

 The 2020-2025 Dietary Guidelines for Americans were released in 2021, and here are the main takeaways: